 Most of his short stories are set in or around Derbyshire and have twist endings.

-Peter has contributed to a number of international anthologies, including Hide It! for young adults (Mardibooks), romance anthology Rapture (Clarendon House Publishing), crime anthology Enigma (Clarendon House Publishing), two flash fiction anthologies Blaze and Gleam (Clarendon House Publishing), twins anthology Twofer Compendium (Celestial Echo Press), and Athena: Inaugural Anthology (Dastaan World), publishing date to be confirmed.
+Peter has contributed to a number of international anthologies, including Hide It! for young adults (Mardibooks), romance anthology Rapture (Clarendon House Publications), crime anthology Enigma (Clarendon House Publications), two flash fiction anthologies Blaze and Gleam (Clarendon House Publications), twins anthology Twofer Compendium (Celestial Echo Press), and Athena: Inaugural Anthology (Dastaan World), publishing date to be confirmed.

 He’s currently traveling Spain in a motorhome along with his faithful dog, Joey.